Hobmaier/VMD/readme.md

 - Changed: Source files now in WestUS, new Storage Accounts and Keys now from XML

 V3.0
- -New: Network Security Rule enabled by default (only RDP inbound)
+- New: Network Security Rule enabled by default (only RDP inbound)
- -New: Hyper-V Provisioning (Use
+- New: Hyper-V Provisioning (Use
   1. New-ContosoInstance -downloadonly
   2. New-ContosoInstance -path ... )
--New: Hyper-V Post Provisioning Tasks such as:
+- New: Hyper-V Post Provisioning Tasks such as:
-    a.
-Network Settings
+  1. Network Settings
-    b.
-Pagefile Settings
+  2. Pagefile Settings
-    c.
-Start/Stop
+  3. Start/Stop
--New: Requires new Azure PowerShell (See PreReq)
+- New: Requires new Azure PowerShell (See PreReq)

+# Contribute
+If you have any ideas or would like to contribute, please feel free to add a GitHub Pull Request.